ierror/django-js-reverse/README.rst

 Changelog
 _________
+    0.4.4
+        Improvement: management command collectstatic_js_reverse throws an error if settings.STATIC_ROOT is not set

+        Tests: exluded a debug print from test coverage

+        Removed support for django 1.4

     0.4.3
         New: Add better support for django rest framework Django rest framework generates url names like user-list, so it get's converted now as well so